tytydraco/yessleep/out/Bonesaw_Vics_Cryptozoological_Gardens_Part_Three_Arizona_Murder_Witch.md

 \#

-The night was dark, cloudy, and oppressively humid.
+The night had rapidly become dark, cloudy, and oppressively humid.
 The forecast had promised a band of violent thunderstorms to come racing through at some point overnight.
 If the pathways hadn’t been illuminated by decorative lamp posts, I wouldn’t have been able to see my hand in front of my face.

-We sat down at the gazebo beneath the willow tree, the thick of the starless gloom held at bay by a series of cheerful globe lights mounted to the ceiling. and Kaz pulled out his cigarette container.
+We sat down at the gazebo beneath the willow tree, the thick of the starless gloom held at bay by a series of cheerful globe lights mounted to the ceiling.
+Kaz fished in his pockets and pulled out his cigarette container.
 I held out my hand and said, “Gimme one of those things, wouldja?
 I’ve never smoked a cigarette before.
 I wanna see what all the fuss is about.”

 Kaz gave me a disappointed look and reluctantly passed one over.
-“It is very foolish to start at your age,” he admonished, and he passed me his lighter.
+“It is very foolish to start at your age,” he admonished, and he handed me his lighter.
 “You are old enough to know better.
 Take it from Kazimir, you are better off without it.”

 I muttered, “Not so sure I’m gonna live long enough for it to matter,” and spent a few moments puzzling over how to work Kaz’s lighter.
 I got it to light and dragged cautiously on cigarette, unsure of what to expect.
 I’d smoked a metric ton of weed since I was fifteen or so, but I’d always been leery of cigarettes.
 Personally, I’d never liked the smell.
 Beyond that, the smoking pit in highschool was a filthy patch of concrete where a bunch of mullet-head shop kids would gather to spit a lot, talk a bunch of tough-guy talk, and beat the almighty fuck out of each other over one petty grievance or another.
 I was a quiet, bookish kid who could neither tear apart a carburetor, nor take a hard punch and keep swinging back, so that wasn’t really my scene.